clux/probes/content/post/2024-09-15-thanos-receive-scale-fail.md

 Anyway, not really trying to shame these projects, things take time, and volunteer work is volunteer work.
 But the clear outcome here is that many features are not necessarily very battle tested.

 ## Performance Problems

-This is the main problem of the article.

 Unfortunately, the performance from this setup (after weeks of tuning) was still **2x-3x worse** than the original HA prometheus pair setup (again from the [2022 post](/post/2022-01-11-prometheus-ecosystem/) / 1st diagram above).
 These new subcomponents individually perform worse than the original prometheus, and have worse scaling characteristics.
 Rule evaluation performance also seriously deteriorated.